Individual vs. Group Psychotherapy: How is the therapeutic process different?

 Different role of the psychotherapist

-In contrast to individual psychotherapy which is a one on one protected therapeutic relationship with a psychotherapist, the role of the group psychotherapist is quite different.
-The group psychotherapist leads group members in an exploration of relationship issues and maintains the group process in the group.
+The individual psychotherapist’s role is to provide a one on one protected therapeutic relationship with a client.
+In contrast the role of the group psychotherapist is quite different.
+The group psychotherapist leads several clients (peer group members) in an exploration of relationship issues and maintains the group process.

-The therapeutic change process in group psychotherapy is different for group psychotherapy clients than in individual psychotherapy.
-Group psychotherapy client interacts with a group of peers, and interpersonal skills are learned through several relationships.
-The group psychotherapist and group members observe interactions as they take place within the group and encourage feedback.
-This is a very different change process than in the on one relationship of individual psychotherapy.
+In individual psychotherapy, the focus is on the individual client and resolution of their psychological issues through the therapeutic process.
+The therapeutic change process in group psychotherapy is different.
+In group psychotherapy peer group members interact with each other and interpersonal skills are learned through several different peer relationships.
+The group members and group psychotherapist observe interactions as they take place within the group and provide feedback.
+This is a very different change process than in the one on one relationship of individual psychotherapy.

-Different therapeutic factors (components of the change process) are at work in individual and group psychotherapy
+Different therapeutic factors are at work in individual and group psychotherapy

 Different therapeutic factors are at work in group psychotherapy than in individual psychotherapy.
-Holmes & Kivlighan, (2000) compared individual and group therapy and concluded that there are different factors that reflect different processes in individual and group treatment.
-The factors of emotional awareness-insight and problem definition-change were more important to the process of individual treatment.
-They found that the factors of relationship-climate and other versus self-focus were emphasized more in group psychotherapy.
-In their review of the literature.
-Yalom & Leszcz (2005) identified 12 therapeutic factors of group psychotherapy.
-Of the 12 factors identified, interpersonal input (feedback from others) was found to be the most valuable to group members.
+There are different factors that reflect different processes in individual and group treatment.
+The factors of insight and problem solving are more important to the process of individual psychotherapy.
+The therapeutic factors of altruism, interpersonal skill building, and group cohesiveness are emphasized more in group psychotherapy.
 This is a substantially different therapeutic process involving different therapeutic factors than individual psychotherapy.

 Unlike individual psychotherapy, group psychotherapy is a team approach.

-Relationships between group members and the therapeutic bond between them are the most important aspects of the therapeutic process.
+Relationships between group members and the therapeutic bond between them are the most important aspects of the group therapeutic process.
+In group psychotherapy, members experience in-vivo closeness with each other, learn to trust each other, and develop a “team” approach which entails the development of an active cohesive group.
 In group psychotherapy clients become part of a community which is like a healthy family and clients have the opportunity to experience multiple positive and healthy relationships.
-Yalom & Leszcz (2005) have referred to this group experience as the “corrective emotional experience.”
+This is known as the “corrective emotional experience.”

-Nancy Wesson, Ph.D., CGP, a Licensed Psychologist (psy9621), Certified Group Psychotherapist (CGP).
+Nancy Wesson, Ph.D., CGP, a Licensed Psychologist and Certified Group Psychotherapist (CGP).
 She is the founder of the Center for the Study of Group Psychotherapy (CSGP.org), a nonprofit group psychotherapy training center which offers group psychotherapy training courses.
-Dr. Wesson has studied group psychotherapy for over 27 years.
-She has been trained by Dr. Irvin Yalom and the American Group Psychotherapy Association.
-She has 17 years teaching group therapy courses and has led two weekly psychotherapy groups for 27 years.
-DrNWesson@CSGP.org.
+Dr. Wesson has studied group psychotherapy for 30 years.
+She has been trained by Dr. Irvin Yalom, M.D. and the American Group Psychotherapy Association.
+She has led two weekly psychotherapy groups for 27 years.
+CSGP.org DrNWesson@CSGP.org.

 Yalom, I., & Leszcz, M. (2005).
 The theory and practice of group psychotherapy (5th Ed.).
 New York: Basic Books.